Classically-Verifiable Quantum Advantage from a Computational Bell Test: Interactive Protocol for Quantum Advantage

 \subsubsection{Numerical analysis of the postselection scheme for \texorpdfstring{$x^2 \bmod N$}{x² mod N}}

 Focusing on the function $f(x) = x^2 \bmod N$, we now explicitly analyze the effectiveness of the postselection scheme.
-For this function, approximately $1/4$ of the bitstrings of length $n$ are valid outputs, so one would naively expect to reject about $3/4$ of corrupted bitstrings.
-By introducing additional redundancy into the outputs of $f$, one can further decrease the probability that a corrupted $y$ will incorrectly be accepted.
+Let $m$ be the length of the outputs of this function.
+In this case, approximately $1/4$ of the bitstrings of length $m$ are valid outputs, so one would naively expect to reject about $3/4$ of corrupted bitstrings.
+By introducing additional redundancy into the outputs of $f$ and thus increasing $m$, one can further decrease the probability that a corrupted $y$ will incorrectly be accepted.
 As an example, let us consider mapping $x^2 \bmod N$ to the function $(kx)^2 \bmod k^2 N$ for some integer $k$.
 This is particularly convenient because the prover can validate $y$ by simply checking whether it is a multiple of $k^2$.
 Moreover, the mapping adds only $\log k$ bits to the size of the problem, while rejecting a fraction $1 - 1/k^2$ of corrupted bitstrings.

 We perform extensive numerical simulations demonstrating that postselection allows for quantum advantage to be achieved using noisy devices with low circuit fidelities (Fig.~2).
 We simulate quantum circuits for $(kx)^2 \bmod k^2 N$ at a problem size of $n=512$ bits.
-Assuming a uniform gate fidelity across the circuit, we analyze the success rate of a quantum prover for $k = 3^m$ and $m = \{0,1,2,3\}$.
-The choice of $k=3^m$, and details of the simulation, are explained in the supplementary information~\cite{SM}.
+Assuming a uniform gate fidelity across the circuit, we analyze the success rate of a quantum prover for $k = 3^a$ and $a = \{0,1,2,3\}$.
+For these simulations we use our implementation of the Karatsuba algorithm (see Section~\ref{subsec:near-term-circuits}) because it is the most efficient in terms of gate count and depth.
+The choice of $k=3^a$, and details of the simulation, are explained in the supplementary information~\cite{SM}.

-For $m=0$, the circuit implements our original function $x^2 \bmod N$, where in the absence of postselection, an overall circuit fidelity of $\mathcal{F} \sim 0.83$ is required to achieve quantum advantage.
-As depicted in Fig.~\ref{fig:postselection}(a), even for $m=0$, our postselection scheme improves the advantage threshold down to $\mathcal{F} \sim 0.51$.
-For $m=2$, circuit fidelities with $\mathcal{F} \lesssim 0.1$ remain well above the quantum advantage threshold, while for $m=3$ the required circuit fidelity drops below $1\%$.
+For $a=0$, the circuit implements our original function $x^2 \bmod N$, where in the absence of postselection, an overall circuit fidelity of $\mathcal{F} \sim 0.83$ is required to achieve quantum advantage.
+As depicted in Fig.~\ref{fig:postselection}(a), even for $a=0$, our postselection scheme improves the advantage threshold down to $\mathcal{F} \sim 0.51$.
+For $a=2$, circuit fidelities with $\mathcal{F} \gtrsim 0.1$ remain well above the quantum advantage threshold, while for $a=3$ the required circuit fidelity drops below $1\%$.